 Nexstim publishes information as company announcements.
-Company announcements will be published simultaneously on Nasdaq First North Growth Market Helsinki, Nasdaq First North Growth Market Stockholm and Nexstim's website.
+Company announcements will be published simultaneously on the websites of Nasdaq First North Growth Market Helsinki and Nexstim.
 Any changes to published information will be published in the same manner as the original disclosure.
 All published information will be kept available for at least 5 years from the date of publication.
-Nexstim publishes information in Finnish, English and Swedish.
+Nexstim publishes information in Finnish and English.

 Nexstim adheres to a 21- calendar day silent period prior to the publication of its half-yearly reports and financial statement releases.
 During the silent period, Nexstim does not organise investor meetings or attend private meetings with the media, analysts or investors.
 However, even during the silent period, Nexstim discloses without delay information, that is subject to timely disclosure according to applicable regulation.

-Members of the Board of Directors and the Management Team of Nexstim, as well as certain other persons defined by the Vice President, Legal Affairs, and persons closely associated with them are obliged to notify Nexstim and the FIN-FSA of transactions conducted in Nexstim's financial instruments or any related instruments within three business days after the date of the transaction.
+Members of the Board of Directors and the Management Team of Nexstim, as well as certain other persons defined by the CFO, and persons closely associated with them are obliged to notify Nexstim and the FIN-FSA of transactions conducted in Nexstim's financial instruments or any related instruments within three business days after the date of the transaction.
 Nexstim publishes the notifications it has received within the aforementioned three business day period.

 In addition, the MAR and Nexstim's Insider Rules prohibit such persons under the notification obligation and persons closely associated to them, such as spouses and other persons living in the same household, from trading with Nexstim's financial instruments or any related instruments during a 30- calendar day closed window period prior to the publication of its half-yearly reports and financial statement releases, the day of the disclosure and one working day following such release.